Fight coronavirus (COVID-19) transmission at home

 How is COVID-19 spread?

-The COVID-19 virus can also spread if someone touches his or her eyes, nose or mouth after touching a surface or object with the virus on it.
+The COVID-19 virus also can spread if people touch their eyes, noses or mouths after touching a surface with the virus on it.
 Without cleaning and disinfection, the COVID-19 virus may stay on surfaces from hours to days.
-However, the risk of COVID-19 infection through contact with contaminated surfaces is low.
+But the risk of COVID-19 through contact with infected surfaces seems low.

 How can I clean and disinfect my home?

-If someone who is sick with COVID-19 lives with you or has been in your home within the last 24 hours, disinfect frequently touched surfaces promptly after cleaning them with soap and water.
-Cleaning with soap and water removes dirt and lowers the number of germs on surfaces.
-Disinfecting can help kill any remaining germs.
+If someone who is sick with COVID-19 lives with you or has been in your home within the last 24 hours, disinfect surfaces right after cleaning them.
+Disinfecting helps kill germs that are left.

-When using a disinfectant, read the product label and follow instructions carefully, including what precautions to take when using the product.
-Many disinfectants need to stay on surfaces for some time to be effective.
-This is called the contact time.
-Check the label for the specifics.
+Read product labels before use and follow instructions carefully.
+Many disinfectants need to stay on surfaces for some time to work.
+This is called the contact time, and the label will tell you that length of time.

-Start by putting on gloves before disinfecting — preferably disposable gloves, so you can throw them away immediately after you're done.
-If you only have reusable gloves, don't use them for any other purposes.
-Wash your hands thoroughly with soap and water for 20 seconds immediately after cleaning and disinfecting.
+Put on gloves before disinfecting.
+Disposable gloves are best because you can throw them away when you're done.
+If you have only gloves that you reuse, don't use them for anything else.
+Wash your hands well with soap and water for 20 seconds right after cleaning and disinfecting.

-Keep doors or windows open and use a fan to help increase ventilation while disinfecting your home.
+Keep doors or windows open and use a fan to help increase air flow while disinfecting your home.

 What disinfectants kill COVID-19?